 I enjoy dining out at many of the fine restaurants in the Washington, D.C. area and beyond.

 Creating original digital prints from pencil sketches and other source material makes me happy.
 I also like taking photographs, both artsy and the regular family-snapshot variety.
-I keep some loosely organized photos and paintings around online, as well as a new, more organized gallery of photos and other art.
+I keep a loosely organized gallery of photos and other art as well as a Flickr account and an Instagram account.

 I have many years of experience doing Linux programming and system administration, and I'm proud to support Free Software.
 From time to time, I share some of the software I've written with the world, for example, the